Skip to content

 Users

-• Users are identified by their email address and relate to one or more organizations.
+• Users have a unique email address and relate to one or more organizations.

 • Users authenticate using a username and password.
-They can then manage resources they have access to, across organizations and projects.
+They can then manage resources across organizations and projects.

-• Users can be invited to an organization.
-If they do not yet have an account on the platform, they will be invited to sign up.
+• You can invite users to an organization.
+If they do not yet have an account, an invitation email prompts them to sign up.

 Teams

-Teams are organization-scoped groups of users.
-They are used to manage access to projects and resources.
+Teams are organization-scoped groups of users that manage access to projects and resources.

 Service Accounts

-Service Accounts are organization-scoped machine identities.
-They are used to authenticate applications and services.
+Service Accounts are organization-scoped machine identities that authenticate applications and services.

 Organizations, Projects & Resources